PHYSIOTHERAPY FOR SHOULDER PAIN

 The shoulder is the most mobile joint in the body.
 It is made up of the glenoid at the end of the scapula (shoulder blade), the humeral head at the top of the arm bone, the supporting ligaments, the labrum and the interarticular cartilage.
 Because of its mobility, the shoulder is particularly susceptible to injuries and dysfunctions in movement control.

-WHAT GETS SHOULDER PAIN?
+WHO GETS SHOULDER PAIN?

 Shoulder pain is most common in people who are involved in work that requires repetitive use of the arms in overhead positions.
 These overhead positions increase the loads applied to the rotator cuff muscles and tendons as well as the bursa of the shoulder.
 This can lead to irritation and pain in the shoulder.